-Both mounts use the same bar mount.
+Both the original and new solid mount Roost Deflector use the same clamp at the bar, and the arm extending from that clamp is identical.
 The only difference is the tip where the deflector flag attaches to the mount.
 The original tip is slotted to allow forward movement on the mount, and a spring to control the movement.
 The replacement has no spring, and the slot is machined to form a tight fit around the mount which eliminates movement (thus the ‘solid’ mount I guess).
-The mounts themselves are typical high quality machine work, but are nothing special in the strength department.
+The mounts themselves are high quality machine work but are nothing special in the strength department.
 I am sure that I could easily bend them or twist them by hand once mounted to the bar.

 The deflector mounting bar (deflector mounts to the mounting bar, mounting bar mounts to the bar mount) for both kits is the same, which is a thick piece of plastic that has good strength.
 I am reasonably sure it would fold and then regain its shape.
 I do not see it ever snapping because of a hit or wreck.
 The most likely outcome is the bar mount will bend.

 After some careful examination I decided that I could not decide between the two based on function alone.
-The breakaway functionality was cool, but what happens when (not if) they break since the product is discontinued?
-I looked like I could take the tip and spring off the non-solid mount and bolt it to the solid mount arm, but it was obvious that a lost or broken spring or tip would mean I was switching to solid mounts.
+The breakaway functionality was cool, but since the product is discontinued what happens when not if they break?
+It looked like I could take the tip and spring off the non-solid mount and bolt it to the solid mount arm, but it was obvious that a lost or broken spring or tip would mean I was switching to solid mounts.
 Decision made, going with the solid mount.

 Mounting was a bit more involved than I expected.
-The levers that I ‘wanted to run’ did not fit with the bar mounts (again, maybe more on this in another post), but they did fit fine with the Streamline Reflex levers that I picked up.
-I still had to move the kill button closer to the grip than I like (it is now in the body bump zone), but I can deal with it later if needed.
-Also, the amount of room between the lever mounting bolt and the bar mount is minimal, which has me a little concerned that I could end up with a stuck lever after a spill.
+The levers that I “wanted to run” did not fit with the bar mounts (again, maybe more on this in another post), but they did fit fine with the Streamline Reflex levers that I picked up.
+I still had to move the kill button closer to the grip than I like (it is now in the body bump zone), but I can deal with it later if needed (see the after report).
+Also, the amount of room between the lever mounting bolt and the bar mount is minimal which has me a little concerned that I could end up with a stuck lever after a spill.
 The thought that I can bend the mounts by hand minimizes the concern.